Overactive Bladder Specialist

 Overactive Bladder medications help calm the bladder down and help you hold more urine, go less frequently, have more time to get to the bathroom, get up less at night and have less urinary leakage.
 There are two main groups of medications.

 One group of medications is called anticholinergic or antimuscarinic medications.
 There are six of these medications on the market and they work well, however, they all have common side effects which include dry mouth, dry eyes, and constipation.
+This group of medications has also recently been found to increase the risk of developing dementia.

 If you're interested in these medications, Dr. Stone with discuss them with you and will find one that fits your goals and values.